Semiparametric Efficient Inference in Adaptive Experiments: Empirical Results

 \subsection{Bernoulli Outcomes}

 In Figure~\ref{fig:miscoverage-bernoulli}, plots (a) and (b) show aggregated results across $1000$ iterations of a simulation with Bernoulli outcomes where the $ATE=0.1$.
 Full details of the data generating process can be found in Appendix~\ref{appdx:implementation_bernoulli}.
 Our methods provide significantly narrower intervals due to leveraging tighter concentration inequalities, as well as using time-varying truncation.
 Performance between our proposed CSs is inline with expectations from the CS literature.
 Specifically, the AsympCS provides the narrowest interval, at the expense of higher miscoverage probabilities.
 Since we begin constructing intervals at $t=50$, we avoid experiencing severe interval miscoverage early in the experiment, which prevents inflating the cumulative miscoverage rate.
 By doing so, we have empirically controlled the time-uniform error probability at level $\alpha = 0.05$.
-The Hedged CS provides tighter intervals than the closed form Pr-PI.
-This is due to the fact that the Hedged CS inverts a test martingale instead of a test supermartingale. \citet{waudbysmith2022estimating} note that this removes a source of conservatism in generating CSs, however, this comes at a higher computational cost.
+The Hedged-CS provides tighter intervals than the closed form Pr-PI.
+This is because the Hedged-CS inverts a test martingale instead of a test supermartingale. \citet{waudbysmith2022estimating} note that this removes a source of conservatism in generating CSs; however, this comes at a higher computational cost.